Adele Spoke Up About Postpartum Psychosis Recovery — Here's What You Need To Know

 The good news, however, is that Kleiman says that when postpartum psychosis is identified, "the prognosis is generally good for a full recovery."

-If you are experiencing postpartum depression or postpartum psychosis, please call the Postpartum Support Helpline at 1-800-944-4773.
+If you are experiencing postpartum depression or postpartum psychosis, please call PANDAS Foundation on 0843 2898 401.

 Advertisement